sindresorhus/file-type/readme.md

 *SVG isn't included as it requires the whole file to be read, but you can get it [here](https://github.com/sindresorhus/is-svg).*

-*PR welcome for additional commonly used file types.*
+*Pull request welcome for additional commonly used file types.*

 ## Related